 The Regina Club is a stunning property, just like its Westin neighbor.
 Designed by a Mexican architect, the bold colors of its sweeping façade are literally carved into the side of a mountain.
 While navigating the steep hills of the property can be a little demanding, the visual effect is unbeatable.Read More

-After 4 nights in a row sleeping on airplanes, I arrived in Auckland from Guam feeling like I’d been hit by a truck.
+After four nights in a row sleeping (or mostly not sleeping) on airplanes, I arrived in Auckland from Guam feeling like I’d been hit by a truck.

-It was exactly what I needed and highly preferable to sitting around miserable for 3 hours waiting for the apartment guy.
+It was exactly what I needed and highly preferable to sitting around in general misery for three hours waiting for the apartment guy.
 After a few hours at the spa, I was feeling almost human again.

-I had just enough time to run by the grocery store for a few essentials (i.e. wine…and some food) before heading to the apartment.Read More
+I had just enough time to run by the grocery store for a few essentials (i.e. wine…and some food, too) before heading to the apartment.Read More

 Because of its proximity to the International Date Line, the island of Guam is the first US territory to greet each new day inspiring its slogan “where America’s Day begins.”